 Even when you feel you are used to university life, there will be new challenges and transitions along the way, and while student life can be fun, it can also be tough at times.
 There are times when things can get too much, even with the healthiest of lifestyles, and we’re here to support you when you need it.
 If you are struggling with something, it’s always better to seek support and advice sooner rather than later.
 There is a wealth of support available from the College, the University, and beyond.
 No matter how small or large you think a problem is, we can point you in the right direction — all you have to do is ask.

 The Dean, Chris O’Callaghan, is responsible for aspects of day-to-day student life in College including welfare and discipline.
 He is assisted by a team of Junior Deans (J.D.s).
-The Junior Deans are graduate students who live on the main College site, Carrodus Quad, St Aldate's House and the Florey Building.
-There are also Decanal Assistants (D.A.s) in the Cardo and Oxley-Wright buildings.
+The Junior Deans are graduate students who live on the main College site, Carrodus Quad, St Aldate's House, and the Cardo Building.
+There are also Decanal Assistants (D.A.s) in the Oxley-Wright building and Venneit Close.
 All these people have been chosen by the College as key contacts for welfare concerns.

 You can talk to Junior Deans confidentially if you’re having any kind of social, emotional, or psychological problem – you won’t be judged.
-If you would like to speak to a Junior Dean, you can do so without an appointment during their weekly office hours.
-Alternatively, you can organise a meeting by emailing the team at the following address: email@example.com.
+If you would like to speak to a Junior Dean, you can organise a meeting by emailing the team at the following address: firstname.lastname@example.org.

 A Junior Dean is on duty every evening from 7pm-7am and may be contacted via the Lodge in case of emergency.